mochajs/mocha/.github/CODE_OF_CONDUCT.md

 ## Be friendly and patient

-We understand that everyone has different levels of experience or knowledge in many diverse fields, be it technical or non-technical in nature.
+We understand that everyone has different levels of experience or knowledge in many diverse fields, be it technical or non-technical In nature.
 We also have areas of knowledge we are eager to expand; we want to be a community where people can not only contribute, but feel comfortable to ask questions as well and learn along the way.
-If someone says something wrong, or says something accidentally offensive, respond with patience and try to keep it polite and civil.
+If someone says something wrong or says something accidentally offensive, respond with patience and try to keep it polite and civil.
 Remember that we all were newbies at one point.

 ## Be welcoming